How Formula 1 Social Media Teams Work: A Guide for Brands

 In other words, the content cycle rarely stops when the race ends.
 Now imagine doing this across a triple-header- repeating the entire cycle three weeks in a row.
 Yikes.

 Race weekends are when fan attention is most intensely focused on the sporting narrative.
-Performance, qualifying and the race itself dominate the conversation across social platforms.
+Performance, qualifying and the race itself dominate the conversation across social .

 Because of this, race weekends are not always the strongest moment for standalone partner-led content.
 With such a high volume of race-related storytelling being published, partner activations can easily get lost in the wider stream of content.